roe-dl/websocket-clock-js/README.md

 implements the client side of that protocol and controls clocks for different time scales on a webpage.

+This solution is GDPR complient.
+The server of the PTB is situated in the EU, and no data other than the local system time is transmitted to the server.
+All calculation is done locally.

 ## What clocks can be displayed?

 The following clocks are available: